Global solvability of the Laplace equation in weighted Sobolev spaces: Abstract

 \section{Abstract}

-We consider a non-local boundary value problem for the Laplace equation in unbounded studding the weak and strong solvability of that problem in the framework of the weighted Sobolev space $W^{1,p}_\nu$, with a Muckenhoupt weight.
-We proved that if any weak solution belongs to the space $W_{\nu}^{2,p}$, then it is also a strong solution and satisfies the correspding boundary conditions.
-It should be noted that such problems do not fit into the general theory of elliptic equations and require a special technique.
+We consider a non-local boundary value problem for the Laplace equation in unbounded strip, studding the weak and strong solvability of that problem in the framework of the weighted Sobolev space $W^{1,p}_\nu$ with a Muckenhoupt weight.
+Making use of non-harmonic analysis tools, we proved that any weak solution belonging to $W_{\nu}^{2,p}$ is also a strong solution and satisfies the corresponding boundary conditions.
+It should be noted that such problems do not fit into the general theory of elliptic equations and require a particular approach.

 \textbf{Keywords:} Laplace equation, infinite strip, biorthonormal systems, weak and strong solutions, weighted Sobolev spaces.